 In June 2016, the FASB issued "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments".
-This guidance revises the accounting requirements related to the measurement of credit losses on financial instruments and the timing of when such losses are recorded.
-This standards adoption date was extended in November 2019 with ASU 2019-10.
-The standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2021.
-Early adoption is permitted for fiscal years and interim periods within those years, beginning after December 15, 2019.
-Accordingly, the standard is effective for the University on July 1, 2022, using a modified retrospective approach, and the University is currently evaluating the impact that the standard will have on its consolidated financial statements.
+Under this guidance, the University is required to utilize an "expected credit loss model" on certain financial instruments, including receivables.
+This model requires consideration of a broader range of reasonable and supportable information and requires the University to estimate expected credit losses including a measure of the expected risk of credit loss even if that risk is remote over the lifetime of the asset.
+The standard is effective for fiscal years, and interim periods within those years, beginning after January 1, 2023.
+Accordingly, the standard is effective for the University on July 1, 2023, using a modified retrospective approach, and the University is currently evaluating the impact that the standard will have on its consolidated financial statements.